 - Tagged: study

 We offer a vast range of study programs, fulfilling the needs of beginners to advanced practitioners.
-From introductory meditation programs to beginning courses, from lam-rim to the five great philosophical texts, FPMT centers and Homestudy Programs provide everything needed to learn, practice, and fully realize the Buddha’s teachings.
+From introductory meditation programs to beginning courses, from lam-rim to the five great philosophical texts, FPMT centers, Homestudy Programs and the FPMT Online Learning Center provide everything needed to learn, practice, and fully realize the Buddha’s teachings.
 All FPMT study programs embody FPMT Wisdom Culture.

 New to Buddhism?